nicolasprigent/Dokuwiki-Kiwiki-Theme/README.md

 Flex theme with lots of css fix and some ease of use features.
 You can change all colors of the theme to your own taste.
 Templage page on Dokuwiki : https://www.dokuwiki.org/template:kiwiki

+### 2023-09-01
+- Updated css to have the filters working on small size screens

 ### 2023-07-25
 - new language Added German language - Thanks to @holisticagile